 Our Splitgate Override Switch ("Switch"), is constructed of strong components designed to be resistant to all exterior weather elements.
-The Switch housing and bracket are made of strong anodized aluminum.
-The interior components are sealed with liquid rubber to keep all moisture away from connections and working parts.
-As an added point of protection, we even apply a final coating of clear silicone to the top of the switch housing where wiring exits and we mount a rubber seal washer around the wire and secure it to the top of the switch housing.
-The wiring has a solid exterior PVC jacket with two PVC insulated interior conductors.
-The Switch is connected to the truck wiring with full moisture-proof silicone-filled enclosed connectors all together designed to help keep moisture and temperature from
+The Switch housing and bracket are made of strong anodized aluminum, with NO moving parts to break.
+The interior components are sealed with liquid rubber to keep all moisture away from internal connections and parts.
+As an added point of protection, we even apply a final coating of clear silicone to the inside top of the switch housing where wiring exits and secure it to the top of the switch housing.
+The wiring also has a solid exterior PVC jacket with two PVC insulated interior conductors.
+The Switch is connected to the truck’s wiring with insulated moisture-proof Plug-n-Play connectors designed to match the existing vehicles factory wiring, altogether designed to help keep moisture and temperature from affecting reliability.

-What size Hitch Pin should I use with my Splitgate Override Switch ?
+What size Hitch Pin should I use with my Automatic model Splitgate Override Switch ?

-Will my Override Switch work if I insert my Hitch Pin into the truck’s receiver (from either direction) once Override Switch is installed ?
+Will Override Switch work if I insert my Hitch Pin into the truck’s receiver from either direction : ( Left-to-Right or Right-to-Left) once Override Switch is installed ?

-Answer is : Yes & No. Hitch Pin can be inserted from either direction (left-to-right or right-to-left) thru the truck’s receiver, as long as your hitch pin has the correct useable length as defined herein and it is a straight locking pin type.
-Your hitch pin must be the correct length as detailed in these installation instructions.
-Also, if you are using a standard hitch pin with a hooked end (locking or with cotter key), then we recommend that you always insert the hitch pin in from Left-to-Right to make sure that the Override Switch clearly can detect that the hitch is installed.
-Therefore, all straight hitch pins (locking or standard) without a hooked end can be installed either from Right-to-Left or Left-to-Right but any hitch pin with a Hooked end must be installed from Left-to-Right with hooked end on the opposite side of truck’s receiver from the Override Switch.
-Bottomline, for guaranteed accuracy of use, we recommend the you insert pin into receiver from Left-to-Right.
+Answer: Yes & No. Hitch Pin can be inserted from either direction (left-to-right or right-to-left) thru the truck’s receiver, as long as your hitch pin has the correct useable length as defined herein and it is a straight locking pin type.
+Your hitch pin must be the correct length as detailed above in these installation instructions.
+Also, if you are using a standard hitch pin with a hooked end (locking or with a cotter key), then we recommend that you always insert the hitch pin in from Left-to-Right to make sure that the Override Switch clearly can detect that the hitch is installed.
+Therefore, all straight hitch pins (locking or standard) without a hooked end can be installed either from Right-to-Left or Left-to-Right but any hitch pin with a Hooked end must be installed from Left-to-Right with a hooked end on the opposite side of the truck’s receiver from the Override Switch.
+Bottom line, for guaranteed accuracy of use, we recommend that you insert your hitch pin into the truck’s receiver from Left-to-Right.

 What is the button on the Automatic Override Switch for?